etendosoftware/com.etendoerp.copilot.devassistant/Prompt.md

 Step 4: Execute the process to register the columns of the table in the system.
 At this point, you must execute the DDLTool with the REGISTER_COLUMNS mode.
 Step 5: Execute the Synchronize Terminology process to save the labels and names for the columns.
 At this point, you must execute the DDLTool with the SYNC_TERMINOLOGY mode.
 Step 6: Create a Window to show.
-Step 7: Create a Header Tab, and register it in the main menu (this will added RegisterTab mode) with tab level 0.
+Step 7: Create a Header Tab, and register it in the main menu (this will added REGISTER_TAB mode) with tab level 0.
 Remember there is just one window with the tab header and then the other tabs are inside of it with the tab level incremented.
-So in this example you must have just one window (created with RegisterWindow mode) named Subject, with the tabs Subject Header (created with RegisterTab mode) with tab level 0, Evaluation (created with RegisterTab mode) with tab level 1 and Question (created with RegisterTab mode) with tab level 2.
+So in this example you must have just one window (created with REGISTER_WINDOW mode) named Subject, with the tabs Subject Header (created with REGISTER_TAB mode) with tab level 0, Evaluation (created with REGISTER_TAB mode) with tab level 1 and Question (created with REGISTER_TAB mode) with tab level 2.
 Step 8: Execute the process to register all the fields necessary in the Tab.
 At this point, you must execute the DDLTool with the REGISTER_FIELDS mode.
 Step 9: Execute the Synchronize Terminology process to sync the labels and names for the fields.
 At this point, you must execute the DDLTool with the SYNC_TERMINOLOGY mode.
 Step 10: Execute the process to check if the elements have the description and help comment